Tundra Lodge Photo Itinerary

 After breakfast, transfer to the airport for flights home.

 An important note on polar bear viewing: Since 1989, we have run approximately 1,500 departures to Churchill to view polar bears, and we’ve missed seeing them on just a handful of occasions.
 Some of our sightings are up close, and others are from afar, or even from a helicopter.
 It’s important to remember that while there is no better opportunity to see polar bears in the wild than our Churchill trips offer, the experience is weather-dependent.
-That means viewing polar bears—and the distance at which we may see them—is unpredictable and not guaranteed.
+That means viewing polar bears—and the distance at which we may be able to photograph them—is unpredictable and not guaranteed.
 Check out more details on the ebbs and flows of the Churchill polar bear viewing season.